Hesse: Chemical and pharma

 Merck controls ca. 60% of world's liquid crystal market.

 Heraeus, Umicore and Evonik Industries manufacture different type of catalysts from Platinum metals, Vanadium, Neodymium, Manganese, Copper etc.

 In east Fulda there is the tire plant (Fulda Reifen).
 2 other tire plants are in Korbach from Continental and Hanau from Goodyear.

-Metallurgy & Nuclear
+Metallurgy and nuclear

 Specialised metallurgical industry focused on platinum metals has been represented by Heraeus and Umicore and magnetic materials have been a focus of Vacuumschmelze based in Hanau.
-Also in Hanau there used to be a plant produing nuclear fuel (classical uranium, but also MOX fuel), but the production has stopped and the facility has been mothballed.
+Also in Hanau there used to be a plant producing nuclear fuel (classical uranium, but also MOX fuel), but the production has stopped and the facility has been mothballed.
 Heraeus continues to manufacture irradiation sources from Cobalt and Iridium.

 Engineering

 In the mechanical and automotive engineering field Opel in Rüsselsheim is worth mentioning.
 After acquisition Opel by Stellantis, it is in rapid decline of production and employment.
 Which has also negative effect on automotive parts supplier, Continental will close a plant in Karben and cut jobs at other location in Hesse.
 In northern Hesse, in Baunatal, Volkswagen AG has a large factory that manufactures spare parts, not far-away from it there is also a Daimler Truck plant, which produces an axes.

 Alstom, after takeover of Bombardier, has a large plant that manufactures Traxx locomotives in Kassel.
 Industrial printers (Manroland, Gallus Holding), x-ray airport check equipment (Smiths), handling and loading equipment (Dematic), chemical equipment (Air Liquide Global E&C Solutions), vacuum pumps (Pfeiffer Vacuum), vacuum industrial furnace (ALD Vacuum Technologies), textile machines (Karl Mayer), shavers (Braun), medical (Fresenius, Sirona) and industrial (Schenck Process, Samson) apparatuses are produced in Rhine-Main Region.